jacobs269/jacobs269.github.io/_posts/2018-10-24-socialNetwork.md

 ## Some Next Steps

-* Think more about which variables most likely account for individual variation in step count increase associated with friendship creation
+* Think more about which variables most likely account for individual variation in step count change associated with friendship creation
 * Write down a preliminary [statistical] model!

 ## Citation